hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 ##### Public API

 ###### `Curve`
 **Description**: Represents the different types of elliptic curves.
-Implementations of this api should decide if they provide any, one or many curves.
+Implementations of this API should decide if they provide any, one, or many curves.

 **Link**: [Curve.java](pairings-api%2FCurve.java)